CLASSic History

 1-1.5 hours depending on class size

-Explore what remains of the once-booming mining settlement nestled at the headwaters of Castle Creek in the rugged Colorado high country.
+Explore historical buildings and stories of Ashcroft, the once-booming mining settlement nestled at the headwaters of Castle Creek in the rugged Colorado high country.

 Includes rotating stations around the site that explore various aspects of the area’s history:

-• Different aspects of life and commerce in a mining camp
+• Everyday life and commerce in a mining camp

 • Stuart Mace and the Toklat conservation legacy